 If you enjoyed the album, you can buy a CD copy from Kessy’s website at kessymacqueen.com.

 Thanks for reading this post about Dream the Dream.
-Please feel free to share or comment below and if you’re looking for a co-writer (a composer, lyricist or producer ) for your project then please drop me a line via the CONTACT page of this website.
-In the mean time you can stay up-to-date with my other ramblings via my Twitter or Instagram pages or stay up-to-date with new music by subscribing to my YOUTUBE channel.
+Please feel free to share or comment below and if you’re looking for a co-writer (a composer, lyricist or producer) for your project then please drop me a line via the CONTACT page of this website.
+In the mean time you can stay up-to-date with my Instagram page or subscribe to my YOUTUBE channel.

 Take it easy…